> MAYBE YOUR QUESTION COULD FIND AN ANSWER HERE

 What is the lab equipment needed to make micropatterns?

 To make micropatterns, 4Dcell provides a micropatterning station with the equipment needed.
-Basic laboratory materials is then mandatory to perform the experiment such as tweezers or micropipettes.
+Basic laboratory materials, such as tweezers or micropipettes, are then mandatory to perform the experiment.
 Working in a clean environment is necessary to have good results.

 How stable are the generated micropatterns in presence of cell culture conditions, in aqueous solution?